thehardparts/thehardparts.github.io/content/posts/deployment.md

 ## Kubernetes (local)

-Most melexis sites have a local [kubernetes](https://kubernetes.io/) cluster.
+Most Melexis sites have a local [kubernetes](https://kubernetes.io/) cluster.
 This allows us to easily deploy linux containers on each site.

 Getting access to the clusters the first time requires quite a bit of setup.
 See [this guide](https://cmdb.elex.be/products/kubernetes/User_manual.md#section-2) on CMDB.
 If you still get an accesdenied afterwards it might be that you need to be added to the CBS LDAP group.